Metro Blue Line Extension: Transit mode

+On June 9, 2025, the Minnesota Legislature directed the Metropolitan Council to conduct another alternatives analysis to determine the suitability of bus rapid transit for the corridor.
+The report is required to be submitted to the legislature by June 15, 2026.

 Design

 In August 2014, the Metropolitan Council received federal approval to enter the design phase for the Bottineau LRT, with service expected to begin in 2021.
 The $997 million light rail extension would be 50% funded by the Federal Transit Administration, 30% by the Counties Transit Improvement Board, 10% by Hennepin County and 10% by the state of Minnesota.
 Kimley-Horn was awarded an engineering contract worth up to $110 million in September 2014.

-By 2019, the line was expected to start construction in 2020 and start service in 2024.
+By 2019, the line was expected to start construction in 2020 and start service in 2024, but as of 2024, the Metropolitan Council estimates an opening date of 2030.